SoNotWildTurtle/Kali-In-Compromise-Hardening/README.md

 ---

+## Project Goals

+The overarching goal is **creating a hardened Kali Linux press containing a self-learning IDS**.
+This repository evolves toward that aim through modular scripts and continuous automation.

+Key objectives:

+- Harden the Kali installation using a preseed file and first boot services.
+- Train and deploy a neural-network-based IDS using legal datasets.
+- Provide host hardening tools for Windows environments.
+- Maintain clear documentation and developer notes to encourage collaboration.

+---

 ## Features

 - **Automated Kali Linux Installation**: Uses a preseed file to automate the installation process with extensive hardening measures.
 - **Custom Security Configurations**: Implements best practices and advanced security settings based on CIS Benchmarks and academic research.
 - **First Boot Hardening**: Executes additional hardening commands during the first startup using systemd services.
 - **Automated Windows 11 Host Hardening**: Utilizes PowerShell scripts to remotely harden a Windows 11 host from the Kali VM.
+- **Automated Windows Remote Setup**: The Windows hardening script installs and enables OpenSSH and PowerShell Remoting, enables transcript logging, and schedules daily updates.
+- **Windows Host-Aware VM Hardening**: Additional firewall and virtualization tweaks protect the Kali VM when running on a Windows host.
+- **AI Agent Integration**: Optional script demonstrates how to request code improvement suggestions from a generative AI service.
 - **Comprehensive Documentation**: Detailed instructions to guide users through setup, customization, and maintenance.
 - **Secure Remote Management**: Configures secure communication channels between Kali VM and Windows host using SSH or PowerShell Remoting.
+- **Port Scan Detection with psad**: Monitors iptables logs for potential network attacks.
+- **Baseline Auditing**: First boot verifies package integrity with `debsums` and performs a quick Lynis scan.
+- **Scheduled Security Scans**: Daily `lynis` and `rkhunter` checks are configured via cron.
+- **MAC Address Randomization**: The primary network interface receives a new MAC on each boot.
+- **Neural Network IDS**: Scripts fetch GA Tech malware datasets, train a neural network model, capture live traffic for additional learning, and periodically retrain the model.
+Training runs in parallel with packet capture and live analysis using systemd services.
+- **Training Metrics Logging**: Accuracy and F1 score are recorded after each training or retraining run.
+- **IDS Hardening Defenses**: Dataset integrity checks, outlier removal, noise augmentation, and detection of repeated evasion attempts guard against poisoning and desensitization attacks.
+- **Process and Service Monitoring**: A systemd timer runs a Python script that records a baseline of running processes and services and alerts when new or suspicious entries appear.
+- **IDS Health Check and Log Rotation**: Additional timer ensures the IDS service is running and rotates IDS logs to prevent disk bloat.
+- **IDS Resource Usage Monitoring**: Another timer verifies the IDS process stays within CPU and memory limits, restarting it if needed.
+- **Training Log Rotation**: Model training metrics are logged and rotated to keep logs manageable.
+- **Packet Sanitization**: Captured datasets are sanitized before training to remove malformed or out-of-range values.
+- **Smart Port Monitoring**: A timer-driven script records listening ports and logs unexpected changes.
+- **Automatic IP Blocking**: Repeated IDS alerts trigger a script that blocks offending IP addresses via iptables.
+- **Probability-Based Alerts**: IDS alerts include a confidence score so you can tune responses to low or high certainty events.
+- **Auto-Unblocking**: Blocked IPs are automatically removed after 24 hours to avoid permanent bans.
+- **IDS Alert Reporting**: A timer summarizes new IDS alerts each hour and logs counts of offending IPs.
+- **Threat Feed IP Blocking**: Daily job fetches community blocklists and automatically drops traffic from known malicious IPs.

+---

+## Project Structure

+Scripts are organized as modules that work together to produce the hardened image:

+- `kali-preseed.cfg` – Automates the base installation and seeds security packages.
+- `firstboot.sh` – Runs once after installation to apply further hardening and invoke other modules.
+- `host_hardening_windows.sh` and `windows_hardening.ps1` – Harden a Windows host from the VM.
+- `vm_windows_env_hardening.sh` – Applies additional VM protections when a Windows host is detected.
+- `security_scan_scheduler.sh` – Sets up recurring Lynis and rkhunter scans.
+- `process_service_monitor.py` – Monitors running processes and services via a systemd timer.
+- `port_socket_monitor.py` – Detects new listening ports and logs suspicious ones.
+- `nn_ids_healthcheck.py` and timer/service units – Ensure the IDS is active and rotate logs.
+- `setup_nn_ids.sh`, `setup_nn_ids.service`, `nn_ids_setup.py`, `nn_ids_service.py`, `nn_ids_capture.py`, and `nn_ids_retrain.py` – Download datasets, train the neural network IDS, capture live traffic, and periodically retrain the model in parallel.
+- `nn_ids_autoblock.py` and timer/service units – Block IPs automatically when repeated alerts are seen.
+- `nn_ids_report.py` and timer/service units – Summarize alerts and log top offending IPs.
+- `threat_feed_blocklist.py` and timer/service units – Fetch threat feeds and block listed IP addresses.
+- `nn_ids_resource_monitor.py` and timer/service units – Restart the IDS if it uses too much CPU or memory.
+- `packet_sanitizer.py` – Utility for cleansing datasets before model training.
+- `mac_randomizer.sh` and `mac_randomizer.service` – Randomize the MAC address at boot.
+- `build_custom_iso.sh` – Helper to package the above into a custom ISO.

+These modules are referenced in the preseed late commands and copied onto the ISO so the system is secured immediately after installation.

 ---